2. Write a concise, powerful profile summary

 9. Submit your CV in Word or PDF

-Prepare your CV in a Word or PDF file.
-Ensure you have both a Dutch version and, if relevant, an English version.
-This makes it easier for international clients to read your CV.
+Prepare your résumé as a Word or PDF file.
+Provide a Dutch version and, where relevant, an English version.
+This makes it easier for international clients to read your résumé.

 10. Ask for feedback

-Have your CV reviewed by a friend, colleague, or recruiter.
-They can spot errors or suggest improvements to your CV.
+Have your résumé reviewed by a friend, colleague or recruiter.
+They can spot errors or offer suggestions to improve your résumé.

 Need help?

-Do you have questions about your CV or would you like an expert to review it?
+Do you have questions about your résumé or want an expert to take a look?
 Ask our AI robot to help you.